vanHeemstraSystems/blender-lego-figurine/300/100/README.md

 Based on "How to build a LEGO Minifig with Mecabricks" at https://www.youtube.com/watch?v=qVVIBdjItWE

+**TIP**: To get an idea of different LEGO minifigures as they are called, see https://www.mecabricks.com/en/library/minifigs

+**TIP**: To see a finished LEGO Figurine, followed below instructions, see ...

+**TIP**: To get an advanced catalog search for LEGO Bricks, browse https://www.bricklink.com/catalogSearch.asp

 In your empty workspace on MecaBricks construct a LEGO Figurine:

 In the library drop-down menu select "Minifigures".